richfaris/TrainingLoLa/lessons/02_01_understanding_logical_layer.md

 ### Example: v_contacts View

-Instead of writing this complex query:
+Instead of writing this complex query(which is NOT compatible with SQL Editor):
 ```sql
 SELECT
     c.id,